ironfugu/about-us/README.md

 * We are effective at getting things done the right way.
 * We are community minded and do the right thing.

-## Enforced through Core Behaviors
+## Done right through Core Behaviors

  * __Care about...__ - This is the most important behavior as all other behaviors depend on this
       * Care about the craftmanship of your work.